microsoft/Project_Natick_Analysis/README.md

-# **Monitoring marine animals surrounding an underwater datacenter using Microsoft AI**
+# **Monitoring environmental conditions near underwater datacenters using Deep Learning**
-*Last updated August 21, 2018*
+*Last updated August 29, 2018*

 # **Introduction**
 At Microsoft, we put our cloud and artificial intelligence (AI) tools in the hands of those working to solve global environmental challenges, through programs such as [AI for Earth](https://www.microsoft.com/en-us/aiforearth/).
 We also use these same tools to understand our own interaction with the environment, such as the work being done in concert with [Project Natick](https://natick.research.microsoft.com/).